bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 ## Hashing

 Hashing is the transformation of a string of characters into an unique value or key that represents the original string.
-There are different hash implementations using a wide range of algorithms; if the hash implementation is well designed, it is very difficult to guess original data from a given hash value.
+There are different hash implementations using a wide range of algorithms; if the hash implementation is well designed, it is very difficult to guess the original data from a given hash value.

-The Bitmark Property System uses `argon2` to compute its hashing; `argon2` has some benefits, such as a memory-hard algorithm that provides resistance against GPU and ASIC hardware computation and the production of a hash that is 256 bits long.
+The Bitmark blockchain uses `argon2` to compute its hashing; `argon2` has some benefits, such as a memory-hard algorithm that provides resistance against GPU and ASIC hardware computation and the production of a hash that is 256 bits long.

 The `argon2` user-land software supports a wide range of parameters.